 And now to the point.
 The fastest way to get your space back is to get help decluttering.
 Working with a friend or helper like me will stop you putting off the work any longer.
 I enjoy the hands on slog of creating order from mess.
 I hope you will find my passion for decluttering infectious.
 Just half a day's help might get you hooked.

-You can look for me on linkedin and I am also a 5 Star Airbnb host (that's me, second from the left).
+I am also a 5 Star Airbnb host (that's me, second from the left).